 4. The Compressor fails To Turn On

 When you notice that your environment is warmer even after switching on the AC, then its compressor may not be working correctly.
-This shows that it is not adjusting as per the set conditions and needs to be adequately serviced.
+This shows that it is not adjusting as per the set conditions and needs to be serviced.

 AC malfunctions cause discomfort and costly expenses that could have otherwise been avoided.
 At Minnesota Heating & Air Conditioning, we believe that our clients should get timely services and prevent any downtime losses.
 We promise to deliver beyond your expectations.
 Kindly contact us for HVAC related services.